ScottLogic/blog/_posts/2025-11-10-sustainability-in-ai-why-we-must-listen-to-the-smaller-players.md

 ## Behind the curtain, the hidden impact of pre-training

-If inference is the front door through which most of us interact with LLMs, we must also examine what lies behind it: the carbon-intensive phases of data collection, storage, and preprocessing, as well as the pre-training process itself.
+If inference is the way most of us interact with LLMs, we must also examine what lies behind it: the carbon-intensive phases of data collection, storage, and preprocessing, as well as the pre-training process itself.

 To provide a sense of scale, training GPT-3 is estimated to have consumed 1,287 megawatt-hours (MWh) of electricity and emitted over 550 metric tons of CO2e [^6], and evaporated 700,000 litres of clean freshwater [^7], enough to fill an Olympic-sized swimming pool by nearly one-third.